Robert Howard (playwright): Life

-He was born the 6th son of Thomas Howard, 1st Earl of Berkshire and his wife Elizabeth.
+Robert was born the fifth son of Thomas Howard, 1st Earl of Berkshire and his wife Lady Elizabeth Cecil, daughter of the 2nd Earl of Exeter.
 As the 18-year-old son of a Royalist family, he fought at the battle of Cropredy Bridge and was knighted for the bravery he showed there.
 In the years after the English Civil War his royalist sympathies led to his imprisonment at Windsor Castle in 1658.

 After the Restoration, he quickly rose to prominence in political life, with several appointments to posts which brought him influence and money.
 He was Member of Parliament for Stockbridge in the Cavalier Parliament (1661 to 1679) and for Castle Rising (1679 to 1681 and 1689 to 1698), and believed in a balance of parliament and monarchy.
 All his life he continued in a series of powerful positions; in 1671 he became secretary to the Treasury, and in 1673 auditor of the Exchequer.
 He helped bring William of Orange to the throne and was made a privy councillor in 1689.
 His interest in financial matters continued, and in later life he subscribed to the newly founded Bank of England while continuing his work on currency reform.